fdazen/fda-documentation/profiles.md

-If you click on the button _CHANGE_, the system will replace the existing guest, and hence the existing Profile ID linked to them, with a new one!
+If you click on the button _Change_, the system will replace the existing guest, and hence the existing Profile ID linked to them, with a new one!